ycpcs/cs320-spring2025/projects/Text_Adventure_Game.md

 There must be an established dictionary and vocabulary - the words and phrases that the game engine comprehends.
 These fall into the general categories of:

-* Direction and movement commands: north, south, up, down, etc.
+* Direction and movement commands: north, south, up, down, jump, crawl, etc.

-* Action commands: take, throw, light, drop, run, jump, crawl, etc.
+* Action commands: take, throw, unlock, light, drop, run, etc.

 * Status queries: inventory, look, location, score, health, time, etc.